12 Trading Psychology Lessons From “Art of War”

 I love this quote.
 It is one of my favorite excerpts from The Art of War.

 What we would call an elite trader is one who not only wins, but excels in winning with ease.
-Think someone like Paul Tudor Jones or Peter Brandt or Warren Buffet.
+Think someone like Paul Tudor Jones, Peter Brandt, Steve Burns, Buzzy Schwartz, or even Warren Buffet.
 These types of market heroes make winning look a lot easier than it is.
 How is that?

 It’s because they win gracefully.
 They are humble in the face of the markets, but confident in their process.
-They know their limitations and they know their strengths, and they’ve found a way to exploit their strengths while minimizing their weaknesses.
+They know their limitations and they know their strengths, and they’ve found a way to exploit their strengths while minimizing their weaknesses on a consistent basis.

 When you have both an extremely effective trading process and an extreme level of confidence in it, then the money comes easy.
 Of course you have to have both, and both are hard to come by.
 But once you have them, the winning is a natural side-effect of the efficacy of your trading process, and the achievements you make as a trader are a natural side-effect of your unwavering faith in what you’re doing.

-I’ve experienced this feeling in my own trading at times, and it’s what I believe Mark Douglas would refer to as ‘trading in the zone‘.
-When my trading is going extremely well, I can’t help but feel like taking total credit for it would be misleading.
+I’ve experienced this feeling in my own trading at times, and it’s what I believe Mark Douglas would refer to as “trading in the zone“.
+When my trading is going extremely well, I can’t help but feel like taking total credit – but it would be misleading.

 The truth is, all I did was follow my plan.
 Sure, I came up with the plan – but to think that I had any part to play in the trade winning is a dangerous act of hubris.
 I give myself no credit for that individual victory, but I do give myself credit for having the discipline to stick to my plan and making no mistakes.